-Every day, Twitter processes approximately 400 billion events, generating petabyte-scale data from diverse sources like Hadoop, Kafka, Google Cloud Storage (GCS), BigQuery, and more.
-This immense data flow powers critical metrics for ads and engagement services.
-Transitioning to a more efficient architecture was essential to meet the demands of real-time analytics while reducing complexity and costs.
+Every day, Twitter processes approximately 400 billion events, generating petabyte-scale data from diverse sources like Hadoop, Kafka, Google Cloud Storage (GCS), and BigQuery.
+This data fuels critical metrics for ad performance and user engagement services.
+However, as the demands for real-time insights grew, Twitter faced challenges with its existing infrastructure, including high complexity, data loss, and inefficiencies.

 What Is the Kappa Architecture?

 The Kappa Architecture is a modern approach to handling streaming data, designed to unify real-time and historical data processing on a single technology stack.
-Unlike the Lambda Architecture, which separates batch and streaming components, Kappa treats all data as a continuous stream, offering simplicity and flexibility.
+Unlike the Lambda Architecture, which separates batch and streaming processes, Kappa treats all data as a continuous stream.
+This unification simplifies the data pipeline while maintaining flexibility and scalability.

 Key Features of Kappa Architecture